blancosilva/blancosilva.github.io/about.md

 Father, Husband, Author, Mathematician, Spaniard, U.S. Permanent Resident
 ===

 Originally from Spain, I spent a few years in Indiana pursuing a Ph.D. in Applied Mathematics at Purdue University.
 After graduation, I moved to South Carolina for professional reasons.
 An amateur boulderer (see below), I met my wife in a climbing trip to the walls of Looking glass.
 We married a few years after that adventurous encounter, and now have a beautiful daughter.
-Following a promise I made to myself a few years back, I wrote a book to coincide with the birth of my first born.
-This book---a technical monograph on the usage of python for mathematical and engineering purposes---has been recently published, and very well received by the scientific community.

 When I am not working, I delve into any of my multiple hobbies.